-Rugby birds are all massive though.
+Rugby women are all massive though.

 Bollocks.
 I’m 5’3 and about nine stone wet through.
 I’m not especially strong, but I can run fast, and that’s where I can make a bit of a difference.
 Lots of people believe the stereotype of female rugby players being huge, brawny women who mow down anyone in their path.
-And while this may be true in some cases, the game of rugby requires a diversity in skills, sizes, shapes and attributes in order for your team to work.
+And while this may be true in some cases, the game of rugby requires diversity in skills, sizes, shapes and attributes in order for your team to work.

 I’m shit at sport.

-So am I. So fuck!
+So am I. So what?
 The whole point is that you give it a go – you probably aren’t shit at all.
 And if you are, well then you’ll probably start to get better.
 You have your own skills to bring to the table, and if you’re worried about letting the team down by not being able to catch and throw, guess what?
 So is everyone else.
 Women’s rugby isn’t school rugby.
 We’re not there anymore, it’s different.
 Your new teammates will be women just like you, and they’ll laugh with you if the ball gets dropped, not at you.

-Will I need loads of expensive gear?
+Will I need loads of expensive training kit?

-I think I got mine for like £19.99 or something, and they’re Adidas ones.
+I think I got my first boots for like £19.99 or something, and they’re Adidas ones.
 Anything bigger than a size 5 and you’ll have to hit the men’s section.
-It’s total bullshit that they don’t make women’s boots yet, but to be honest they’re just going to get pitted in mud anyway, so it doesn’t matter that much.
+It’s slowly becoming more mainstream for women’s boots to be manufactured, but to be honest, they’re just going to get pitted in mud anyway, so it doesn’t matter all that much.

 I got one like this from Marks & Spencer and it’s been worth every penny so far.
 Rugby does have a contact element to it as an impact sport, so you want to protect your bad boys as much as possible.

-Other than that, you’ll just need old tops, trackies and leggings to train in.
+Other than that, you’ll just need some old tops, trackies and leggings to train in.
 You’ll get muddy whilst learning, so there’s no point spending a fortune on new gear really.